aloc23/padelclubireland_investment_tool/README.md

-# Padel Club Planner
+# Final Padel Club Planner

-Fully functional investment calculator.
-Upload to GitHub Pages to publish.
+Upload to GitHub and open index.html to launch your tool.